Japanese Tea Garden (San Francisco): The Tea House

 The Tea House has been a part of the Japanese Tea Garden since its creation at the Mid-winter Fair in 1894, though it has been rebuilt several times.
 In a description of the garden published in 1950, at a time when it was "dubbed the Oriental Tea Garden" the author, Katherine Wilson, states that "further along from the Wishing Bridge was the thatched teahouse, where for three generations the women of the Hagiwara family, in their gaily, flowered kimonos, served tea and rice cakes."
 Within Japanese Culture, the connection between the serenity of nature and the drinking of tea comes from a sacred tradition, the Japanese Tea Ceremony.
 The origin of the tea ceremony dates back to 1203 AD, "with Buddhist priests of the Zen sect, who found the infusion [tea] useful in keeping them awake during midnight devotions."
 As it developed, the ceremony eventually earned the name Chanoyu, which, in literal translation means "hot water for tea."
 Today, the heart of the tradition is the elegant making and pouring of whipped green tea, also called Matcha.
 When the "ceremony is well executed, an unspoken and perhaps inexpressible Zen quality lingers in the air."
 As Tea Ceremonies became more widespread, they eventually became associated with the presence or nature, more specifically with the presence of a garden.
 Over time, the tea house became "the transcendent viewing place for contemplating the landscape" in a traditional tea garden.
 The Tea House is located by the water, and is surrounded by views of different aspects of the garden.
-The Tea House currently offers six kinds of tea: Jasmine, Sencha, Hōjicha, Genmaicha, Green, and the traditional tea used in ceremonies, Matcha.
+The Tea House currently offers six kinds of tea: Jasmine, Sencha, Hōjicha, Genmaicha, Iced Green, and the traditional tea used in ceremonies, Matcha.
 It also offers a variety of snacks, some of which are savory including Edamame and Tea Sandwiches, and some of which are sweet including Kuzumochi and Green Tea Cheesecake.